nat236919/nat236919.github.io/content/posts/introducing_fastapi.md

 app = FastAPI()

-class ReponseModel(BaseModel):
+class ResponseModel(BaseModel):
     status: int
     data: Optional[Dict[str, Any]] = {}

 @app.get("/")
-def read_root() -> ReponseModel:
+def read_root() -> ResponseModel:
     res = {
         status: 1,
         data: {"Hello": "World"}
     }
-    return ReponseModel(**res)
+    return ResponseModel(**res)
 ```

 ## Summary

-When it comes to meeting deadline and avoid working overtime, [**FastAPI**](https://fastapi.tiangolo.com/) never disappoints me and my teammates.
+When it comes to meeting deadline and avoiding working overtime, [**FastAPI**](https://fastapi.tiangolo.com/) never disappoints me and my teammates.
 It is great for developing APIs as proof of concept or even for production.
 I personally recommend this framework for everyone to give it a try.
 It is awesome.